Neverm1ndEZ/CSE3119/Python_Notes.md

 - A variable is the name given to a memory location.
 A value-holding Python variable is also known as an identifier
-- Python is an infer language that is smart enough to determine the type of a vairale, we don't need to specify its type in Python
+- Python is an infer language that is smart enough to determine the type of variable, we don't need to specify its type in Python

 ### Type Casting

-- Type casting in Python referes to the process of converting one data type into another.
+- Type casting in Python refers to the process of converting one data type into another.
 Python provides built-in functions for type casting:
   - `int()` : Converts a number or string to an integer
-  - `float()` : Converts a number or string to an floating-point number
+  - `float()` : Converts a number or string to a floating-point number
   - `str()` : Converts an object into a string representation
   - `bool()` : Converts a value to a Boolean (True or False) representation
   - `list()` : Converts a sequence (like a tuple or string) into a list